bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/pictureLabA5.rst

 The following questions require some knowledge about inheritance which is covered in the next unit, Unit 9.
 You may want to come back to do these questions after Unit 9.

-.. |Picture Lab project| raw:: html

-   <a href= "https://firewalledreplit.com/@BerylHoffman/Picture-Lab" style="text-decoration:underline" target="_blank" >Picture Lab project link</a>

 .. reveal:: plhide1
      :showtitle: Reveal Inheritance Questions
      :hidetitle: Hide Questions
      :optional:

-     Click on this |Picture Lab project| and click on Show files to answer the following questions.
+     Click on this `Picture Lab project link <https://firewalledreplit.com/@BerylHoffman/Picture-Lab>`_ and click on Show files to answer the following questions.

      .. mchoice:: picture-day5-0a
         :answer_a: Yes